 To apply for the KT innovation incubator grant competition, projects must meet the following requirements:

-Apply as a project team* that includes a partnership between academic researcher(s) and individual(s) of relevant stakeholder groups**.
+Apply as a project team* that includes a partnership between academic researcher(s) and individual(s) of relevant stakeholder groups** based in Canada.

-Applicants are expected to complete the application form and carry out the project as a team.
-The lead applicant is the individual of the team that will submit the application form to CHILD-BRIGHT and act as the primary liaison between the project team and CHILD-BRIGHT.
+Applicants are expected to complete the application form together and carry out the project as a team.

-Teams must include a Principal Investigator that is an academic researcher (i.e. affiliation with an academic institution that is eligible to receive and administer funds).
-The lead applicant can be an individual of any stakeholder group**.
+The Principal Investigator must be an academic researcher (i.e. affiliation with an academic institution that is eligible to receive and administer funds).

 **By 'stakeholder group' we mean a specific group of individuals and/or organizations for which this research is intended to impact or have relevance.